ooppii11/NPM_Package_Analyzer/README.md

-Sure, here's the updated README with the relevant information about `CLI_Client.py` added:

----

 ## Overview

 The NPM Package Analyzer is a Python-based tool designed to compare README files of different versions of NPM packages.
 It aims to identify changes, especially breaking changes, between versions by leveraging AI-based comparison methods